 The Speed of the Card

-Think about how fast you want your PCI express wireless card to be.
+Think about how fast you want your PCI express wifi card to be.
 This is not a calculation to perform in isolation because you need to consider the entire network.
-Most of the best PCI wireless cards available these days will have a reasonable speed even at the lower end of the pricing scale.
+Most of the pcie wireless cards available these days will have a reasonable speed even at the lower end of the pricing scale.

-If you know that you are going to need the fastest possible PCI wireless adaptor then look out for this when you are comparing the different products available, you are going to pay more for fast PCI adaptors so be prepared for this.
+If you know that you are going to need the fastest possible PCI wireless adapter then look out for this when you are comparing the different products available, you are going to pay more for fast PCI adapters so be prepared for this.

 What Operating System?

 Most of the modern dual-band PCI wireless cards will work with computers running Windows 7 or higher.
 But what if you have a Mac or Linux machine or an older Windows operating system?